 Understanding your protected pension rights

 Some members of the Scottish Teachers' Superannuation Scheme's NPA 60 and NPA 65 sections qualified for protected pension rights when the Scottish Teachers' Pension Scheme 2015 scheme was introduced.
 Depending on how close you were to retirement when the current scheme was introduced in 2015, you may have qualified for ‘full’ or ‘tapered’ protection.
+From 1st April 2022 all members will move into the CARE scheme.

 If you qualified for full protection, you’ll have continued to earn benefits in your former scheme as before and you’ll have kept the same normal pension age.
 To qualify for full protection, you had to have been paying into your scheme on 1 April 2012 and 1 April 2015 and you had to meet certain age conditions.